hazebam/cv/index.md

 - __Dissertation:__ Modelling glacial meltwater contribution and high Andean wetland health
   - Using glacier models in python using linux computers
   - Teaching in research techniques and scientific writing
   - Fieldwork on the Greenland ice sheet and installing sensors within proglacial rivers.
+  - Use of Leica GNSS devices and Campbell Scientific dataloggers

 __Bachelor of science:__ _Environmental science__ __2:1__
 - __Dissertation:__ Remote sensing algal growth on the Greenland Ice Sheet